 5-02 50th Avenue at 5th Street

 A neighborhood favorite, this gym facility is great and has a long trampoline that kids go crazy for.
-There is a separate room with a table for food and cake.
-There are three party packages, including a straight space rental in case you want to save some money in exchange for doing more of the work.
-Themes are also available.
+There is a separate room with a table for food and cake and two party packages, are available.
 My daughter just went to a party here and it was fabulous!
 She can't stop talking about it.

 Oliloli Studio – Forest Hills